ThBromen/ThBromen/README.md

 - 👋 Hi, I’m @ThBromen
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning css
+- 🌱 I’m currently learning front_End
 - 💞️ I’m looking to collaborate on programing
 - 📫 How to reach me there